QlikSenseStudios/clr-multi-language-labels/README.md

 ## Special thanks

-I would like to thank Corrado Lorefice for the support and allowing me to refactor and extend the original multilanguage extension
+I would like to thank AF Corrado Lorefice for the support and allowing me to refactor and extend the original multilanguage extension